Outage Tips - Residential - California Electric - Liberty

 - If a person or object is in contact with a power line, do not touch the person, object, or line, as the electric current could flow through to you.
 Instead, call 911 and Liberty at 1-844-245-6868 immediately.

 - If your vehicle comes into contact with a power line, stay inside.
 Warn others not to approach the vehicle and to not attempt to touch the vehicle or line.

 - Keep your refrigerator and freezer closed as much as possible.
 The contents should be good for many hours if the door is kept closed.

-Liberty makes every effort to provide safe and reliable electric service to our customers.
+Liberty works to provide safe and reliable electric service to our customers.
 However, if you believe an electrical event such as a power surge caused damage to your home and/or any electrical appliances, please file a claim with Liberty.
-Liberty will review and research each claim which takes six to eight weeks.
-If you have any questions you may contact our Claims Representitive, Danielle Seibel at 530-721-9679 or firstname.lastname@example.org.
+Liberty will review and research each claim, which may take six to eight weeks.
+If you have any questions, contact our Claims Representative, Danielle Seibel at 530-721-9679 or email@example.com.